zhxie/ikago/README.md

 `-password password`: (Optional, consistent) Password of encryption, must be set only when method is not `plain`.

 `-mtu`: (Optional) MTU.

-`-listen-mtu`: (Optional) MTU of devices for listening, traffic from client to sources and from server to clients will take this value.
-If this value is set, it will override `-mtu` in devices for listening.

-`-upstream-mtu`: (Optional) MTU of device for routing upstream to, traffic from client to server and from server to destinations will take this value.
-If this value is set, it will override `-mtu` in devices for routing upstream to.
+MTU is set in traffic from clients/server to server/clients.

 `-kcp`: (Optional, consistent) Enable KCP.